 Take that, along with the fact that I am always “rebuilding” the website of my current church, experimenting with what works and doesn’t work, I have come to learn a few things about what a church website must have in order to be effective.
+So I thought I would share with you some of the things I have learned in order that you can learn from my mistakes and my experiments and make sure you have these church website “must haves” on your church website.

 7 “Must Haves” For Every Church Website